cainethings/ai-masters/semester-4/advanced-deep-learning/image-segmentation.md

 | Mask R-CNN | Detection + Segmentation, but heavy |
 | Metrics/Losses | IoU, Dice, CE, Focal – depend on context and dataset |

----

-Let me know if you'd like diagrams for U-Net or Mask R-CNN architecture — I can generate clean labeled visual explanations for revision.
-Want a flashcard version of this as well?